33paper/DAM-CGNet/README.md

 - Run `python test.py` to predict on the trained DAM-CGNet.
 - The sample folder holds the test data.
-- Download the trained DAM-CGNet and put it in the weights folder to predict samples.
+- Download the trained DAM-CGNet and put it in the "weights" folder to predict samples.

 ### Download trained DAM-CGNet
 - The trained model is available for [Google Drive](https://drive.google.com/file/d/1ZGo6icASXNpLeoW1rqWfwlKi-PUkitWf/view?usp=drive_link).
 To ensure proper access and usage, please follow these steps: